Neck pain can be far more severe than even a very sore back.

 It is important that we do our utmost to make sure the pain does not continue passed the critical 6 months point.
 Thereafter, research indicates it is likely to remain a life-long problem.

 Repeated self manipulation of the cervical spine injures the sensitive UncoVertebral joint Luschka that protects the nerve root.
-So does whiplash and in particular whiplash from the side.
-So, what are the symptoms of whiplash?
+So does whiplash and in particular an impact from the side.

 Shoulder pain often originates in the lower neck.